microsoftgraph/microsoft-graph-docs-contrib/concepts/app-registration.md

 ![Screenshot of the registration page for adding applications on Data Connect, including fields related to Lakehouse and its workspace.](images/app-registration-create-registration-info-including-lakehouse-workspace.png)

-> [!IMPORTANT]
+> [!NOTE]
 > If you select Microsoft Fabric as the compute type, you need to register a **Microsoft.GraphServices** resource provider for the selected Azure subscription.
-The selected subscription and resource group is used for billing.
-For more information, see [Resource Providers](/azure/azure-resource-manager/management/resource-providers-and-types).
+The selected subscription and resource group are used for billing.
+For more information, see [Azure resource providers and types](/azure/azure-resource-manager/management/resource-providers-and-types).

 #### Datasets